 Bloodborne Pathogen Cleanup: Important Facts to Know

-People may believe bloodborne pathogen cleanup is only necessary in medical settings, but that is not the case.
+Some believe that bloodborne pathogen cleanup is only necessary in medical settings, but that is not the case.
 Wherever human blood is spilled, bloodborne pathogens could be present.
-It’s important to treat all blood as if it contains potentially harmful bloodborne pathogens that could cause disease.
-Proper cleanup methods should always be used to protect yourself and others.
+It’s important to treat all blood as if it contains potentially harmful pathogens that could cause disease.
+Law enforcement should always practice and be aware of proper cleanup methods to protect themselves and others.

 Important Facts to Know about Bloodborne Pathogen Cleanup

-It’s recommended that you contact a professional bioremediation company to ensure all bloodborne pathogens are removed.
-Even so, here are some important things you should know about bloodborne pathogen cleanup:
+While it’s recommended that law enforcement or first responders contact a professional bioremediation company to ensure all bloodborne pathogens are removed, here are some important things you and your colleagues should know about bloodborne pathogen cleanup:

-- Even if a site looks clean, bloodborne pathogens could be lurking in the tiniest of drops not seen to the naked eye.
+- Even if a crime scene or site in question looks clean, bloodborne pathogens could be lurking in the tiniest of drops not seen to the naked eye.
 That’s why you should treat all sites as if they are hazardous to your health.
 In fact, it’s best to hire professionals.

 - Professionals who clean up bloodborne pathogens follow local, state, and federal regulations from various government agencies dictating proper cleaning and disposal methods of bloodborne pathogens.